OpenUpSA/ansible-config/apps/gazettes-aleph/README.md

         Note, you can see what to paste in place of `...` by looking at the output of the link commands.
         In format: `ALEPH_DATABASE_URI=postgres://aleph:***@dokku-postgres-gazettes-aleph:5432/gazettes_aleph`

-5. Deploy web and workers by pushing master to dokku remote
+5. Deploy to each of `web` and `workers` by pushing master to dokku remote
    - `git push dokku master`

 6. Dump and restore Postgres Database